Von hippel-lindau syndromeQ85.8

 EtiopathogenesisThis section has been translated automatically.

-Highly penetrant mutations (mostly germline mutations) have been identified in the VHL gene (3p25.3), a classical tumour suppressor gene encoding the protein of the same name "Von Hippel-Lindau Tumor Suppressor" (pVHL).
-The VHL tumour suppressor protein plays a key role in cellular oxygen measurement by targeting hypoxia-inducible factors for ubiquitylation and proteasomal degradation.
+Highly penetrant mutations (mostly germline mutations) have been detected in the VHL gene (3p25.3), a classic tumor suppressor gene that codes for the protein of the same name "Von Hippel-Lindau Tumor Suppressor" (pVHL).
+A total of 42 different rare VHL gene variants were detected in 166 patients (Reich M et al. 2021).
+The VHL tumor suppressor protein plays a key role in cellular oxygen sensing by targeting hypoxia-inducible factors for ubiquitylation and proteasomal degradation.

 ManifestationThis section has been translated automatically.

-Infancy, childhood, adolescence, adulthood up to 7th decade of life; the mean age of diagnosis is 26 years.
+Infancy, childhood, adolescence, adulthood up to the 7th decade of life; the mean age of diagnosis is 24 years (Reich M et al. 2021).

 Clinical featuresThis section has been translated automatically.

 Eye: Retinal hemangioblastomas are the most common first sign (multiple and bilateral in 50% of cases).
-They are usually asymptomatic but may cause retinal detachment, macular edema, glaucoma and loss of visual acuity.
+They are usually asymptomatic but may cause retinal detachment, macular edema, glaucoma and loss of vision.

-CNS: Central nervous system (CNS) hemangioblastomas are the first symptom in about 40% of cases, and overall they occur in 60-80% of patients.
-They are most commonly located in the cerebellum, but also in the brainstem and spinal cord.
-They are benign, but cause symptoms due to pressure on adjacent nerve tissue.
-With tumors in the cerebellum, the most common symptoms are increased intracranial pressure, headache, vomiting, and ataxia of the limbs or trunk.
+CNS: Hemangioblastomas of the central nervous system (CNS) are the first symptom in about 40% of cases and occur in 60-80% of patients.
+They are most frequently located in the cerebellum, but also in the brain stem and spinal cord.
+They are benign, but cause symptoms due to pressure on neighboring nerve tissue.
+The most common symptoms of tumors in the cerebellum are increased intracranial pressure, headaches, vomiting and ataxia of the limbs or trunk.

-Cyst formation: Multiple renal cysts are very frequently found.
-Furthermore, cysts are found in the pancreas and liver.
+Cyst formation: Multiple renal cystsare very frequently detected.
+Cysts are also found in the pancreas and liver.

-Tumour formations in: Kidney (hypernephroma), adrenal glands(pheochromocytoma) Liver (cavernomas) and pancreas (islet cell tumors in about 10% of patients).
+Tumor formations in: Kidney (hypernephroma), adrenal glands(pheochromocytoma) liver (cavernomas) and pancreas (islet cell tumors in about 10% of patients).

 Other: